aws/aws-cdk/packages/aws-cdk-lib/core/README.md

   controlling who can assume the deploy role.
 This is the default stack synthesizer in CDKv2.
 - `LegacyStackSynthesizer`: Uses CloudFormation parameters to communicate asset locations, and the CLI's current permissions to deploy stacks.
-The is the default stack synthesizer in CDKv1.
+This is the default stack synthesizer in CDKv1.
 - `CliCredentialsStackSynthesizer`: Uses predefined asset locations, and the CLI's current permissions.